Micron – targets at 470 and 640 USD amid AI memory shortage

 Micron also noted that it continues to benefit from rising prices in memory and data storage markets related to increased demand for AI servers.

-Micron Technology Inc. Q1 FY 2025 report
+Micron Technology Inc. Q1 2025 financial results

 • Revenue: 8.70 billion USD (+84%)